dnapi/42_push_swap/README.md

   - `rrb`: Rotate all elements of stack B downwards.
   - `rrr`: Perform `rra` and `rrb` simultaneously.

-## Objective

-The objective is to sort stack A in ascending order using a combination of the provided operations.
-The initial configuration of stack B is empty stack.

-## Constraints

-- The algorithm must achieve the sorting using the minimum number of operations.
-- The algorithm must be efficient and run within reasonable time constraints.

 ## Example

 Consider the following initial configuration of stack A: 2 1 3 6 5 8, stack B is empty: